MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-banners.md

 A quick and effective way to communicate with your organization is through information banners.
 You can specify one of three types of banners: error, information, and warning.
 Only one banner, the last one added or updated, is displayed at a time.
 Banners remain in effect until their expiration date.

 The following image shows how an information message is displayed.
-Users can cancel the message by clicking the :::image type="icon" source="../../media/icons/close-filter.png" border="false"::: close icon.
+Users can cancel the message by selecting the :::image type="icon" source="../../media/icons/close-filter.png" border="false"::: close icon.

 > [!div class="mx-imgBorder"]
 > ![Information banner](media/banners/show-banner-info.png)

 You can only manage banners using the Azure DevOps Command Line Interface (CLI), [`az devops admin banner commands`](/cli/azure/ext/azure-devops/devops/admin/banner).
 To get started, see [Get started with Azure DevOps CLI](../../cli/index.md).

 ## Prerequisites